 Our Office of Classroom Scheduling and Space Management schedules university classrooms and tracks all space use on campus, ensuring efficient allocation of space across learning environments.
 Chris Morett, the Director of Classroom Scheduling, and Associate Director Cathie Castagnola and staff work closely with the Director of Digital Initiatives, Digital Classroom Services, Facilities, and the Classroom Committee to determine the the appropriate cycles of classroom renovation and technology installation, and are charged with tracking space use at the university, digitally recording and archiving building blueprints and space use.
 Chris’s office works closely with the School deans and the Office of the Registrar for sectioning first-year courses.
 Chris Morett works closely with Paul Hammond and Digital Classroom Services to train faculty on new classroom media and how to integrate discipline specific pedagogies with innovative technologies.

 Director Anne Newman in the Office of Student Conduct manages Academic Integrity for the Division of Undergraduate Academic Affairs.
 Academic Integrity refers to all aspects of student conduct in the classroom and other academic venues, as opposed to student conduct violations, codes, and other regulations that pertain to “student life,” to extracurricular arenas and learning environments outside of the classroom, departments, and Schools.
 We urge faculty and students to familiarize themselves with the Academic Integrity Policy.
 Students should have a good understanding of the various categories of academic dishonesty, including the full implications of plagiarism, their custodial responsibility for past exams and assignments (the intellectual property of faculty) and what amounts to dishonesty for assignments and exams both in and outside the classroom environment.
 At Rutgers we ask faculty to use the Office of Student Conduct and the Academic Integrity process (hearing boards and appeals) for “separable offenses,” those offenses that might result in a student being suspended or expelled from the University.
 Unique to Rutgers, the hearing boards mandate student, faculty, and staff participation.
 All students charged with an academic integrity violation have the right to have their case heard by a panel comprised of two students, one faculty member, and one staff member.
-Students can appeal the outcome of a case to an appeals board, with a final appeal to the Chief Academic Officer (CAO), Vice Chancellor Gregory S. Jackson.
+Students can appeal the outcome of a case to an appeals board, with a final appeal to the Chief Academic Officer (CAO), the Vice Chancellor for Undergraduate Academic Affairs.